top of page

 Ensure your home's safety and stability with Keystone Foundation Repair.
 Learn to identify signs of foundation issues and trust our expert team to provide effective solutions.
 From recognizing sticking doors to uneven floors, we help protect your property and restore its integrity.
 Contact us today to resolve your foundation concerns promptly and professionally.

-What is the average time it takes a new home to "settle"?It is normal for a home to experience some degree of settling after construction.
+It is normal for a home to experience some degree of settling after construction.
 As the weight of the structure is distributed onto the soil, it is expected that the home may sink a few inches into the ground.
 This settling process typically occurs over the course of one to two years as the soil reacts to seasonal changes and temperature fluctuations.
 However, it is important to be vigilant and monitor for any signs of foundation problems that may arise over time.
 While some settling is normal, if you observe any indicators of foundation issues, such as cracks, uneven floors, or other warning signs, it is crucial to address them promptly to prevent further complications.
 Regular inspections and proactive maintenance can help identify and address any potential problems before they worsen.

-What if you can't afford foundation repair?If you cannot afford foundation repairs, Keystone Foundation Repair works with many reputable financing companies that can help find low interest rate options with small monthly payments.
-These options can help protect your budget and your home.
+If you're concerned about the cost of foundation repairs, Keystone Foundation Repair partners with reputable financing companies to offer low-interest rate options with manageable monthly payments.
+These financing solutions can help you protect both your budget and your home without delay.

-How to tell if a foundation crack is serious?A serious foundation crack is generally wider than 1/4 inch, wider at one end, or accompanied by other signs like bowing walls or sticking doors.
+A serious foundation crack is generally wider than 1/4 inch, wider at one end, or accompanied by other signs like bowing walls or sticking doors.
 Horizontal cracks, stair-step cracks in brickwork, and diagonal cracks are also serious indicators.

 bottom of page